dcalhoun286/data-structures-and-algorithms/javascript/code-challenges/insertionSort/assets/BLOG.md

 Sixth pass (i = 6):

 **Note**: at this point, we have an index of 6, which is the 7th position in our array (which does not exist ... there are only six elements in our array).
+In JavaScript, attempting to write code as the pseudocode as stated would actually cause things to break, so it would probably be safe to infer that by `to arr.length` means `1 <= i < arr.length`.
+Just for the sake of it, I'll do one more pass below as if things wouldn't break.

 - let j = i - 1 .... which means during this pass, j is set to 5
 - let temp = arr[i] .... which means during this pass, temp is set to `undefined`.